reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 1. [Password theft login.newrelic.com via Request Smuggling](https://hackerone.com/reports/498052) to New Relic - 484 upvotes, $3000
 2. [Unsafe charts embedding implementation leads to cross-account stored XSS and SSRF](https://hackerone.com/reports/708589) to New Relic - 223 upvotes, $2500
-3. [Account Takeover via Email ID Change and Forgot Password Functionality](https://hackerone.com/reports/1089467) to New Relic - 206 upvotes, $2048
+3. [Account Takeover via Email ID Change and Forgot Password Functionality](https://hackerone.com/reports/1089467) to New Relic - 207 upvotes, $2048
 4. [Cross-account stored XSS at embedded charts](https://hackerone.com/reports/709883) to New Relic - 154 upvotes, $3625
 5. [Stored XSS in notes (charts) because of insecure chart data JSON generation](https://hackerone.com/reports/507132) to New Relic - 144 upvotes, $4250
-6. [Reflected XSS in VPN Appliance](https://hackerone.com/reports/1386438) to New Relic - 94 upvotes, $1024
+6. [Reflected XSS in VPN Appliance](https://hackerone.com/reports/1386438) to New Relic - 95 upvotes, $1024
 7. [CSTI at Plugin page leading to active stored XSS (Publisher name)](https://hackerone.com/reports/587829) to New Relic - 91 upvotes, $2500
 8. [Stored XSS via malicious key value of Synthetics monitor tag when visiting an Insights dashboard with filtering enabled](https://hackerone.com/reports/1067321) to New Relic - 83 upvotes, $2123
 9. [Urgent!
 Stored XSS at plugin's violations leading to account takeover](https://hackerone.com/reports/602527) to New Relic - 79 upvotes, $2500
 10. [IDOR via internal_api "users" endpoint ](https://hackerone.com/reports/349291) to New Relic - 76 upvotes, $1500
-11. [Host Header Injection](https://hackerone.com/reports/698416) to New Relic - 67 upvotes, $500
+11. [Host Header Injection](https://hackerone.com/reports/698416) to New Relic - 68 upvotes, $500
 12. [Insecure Infrastructure Integrations YML Loading leads to Windows Privilege Escalation](https://hackerone.com/reports/363971) to New Relic - 62 upvotes, $2500
 13. [Internal API endpoint discloses full account name of email address associated with unconfirmed user](https://hackerone.com/reports/332381) to New Relic - 61 upvotes, $1500
 14. [[synthetics.newrelic.com] SMTP header injection leads to (mass) arbitrary email sending](https://hackerone.com/reports/347439) to New Relic - 59 upvotes, $500
 15. [(Prerelease UI) Stored XSS via role name in JSON chart](https://hackerone.com/reports/520630) to New Relic - 48 upvotes, $2500
-16. [User can run monitors at private locations, which he has no access to](https://hackerone.com/reports/681001) to New Relic - 40 upvotes, $3000
+16. [ Reflected Cross site Scripting (XSS) on https://one.newrelic.com](https://hackerone.com/reports/1367642) to New Relic - 41 upvotes, $2048
-17. [ Reflected Cross site Scripting (XSS) on https://one.newrelic.com](https://hackerone.com/reports/1367642) to New Relic - 40 upvotes, $2048
+17. [User can run monitors at private locations, which he has no access to](https://hackerone.com/reports/681001) to New Relic - 40 upvotes, $3000
 18. [Stored XSS in Brower `name` field reflected in two pages](https://hackerone.com/reports/348076) to New Relic - 39 upvotes, $3000
 19. [Untrusted deserialization issue when loading newrelic.yml file in Java agent leads to code execution on host](https://hackerone.com/reports/1109620) to New Relic - 39 upvotes, $768
 20. [SSRF in alerts.newrelic.com exposes entire internal network](https://hackerone.com/reports/198690) to New Relic - 39 upvotes, $0